 Mobile phone plans can either be prepaid or postpaid.

 It’s a good idea to look into a few plan options and discuss them with your child.

-And when you decide on a plan, it’s also good to talk with your child about what will happen if he uses all the prepaid credit or goes over the monthly allocation.
+And when you decide on a plan, it’s also good to talk with your child about what will happen if they use all the prepaid credit or go over the monthly allocation.
 For example:

 - Will you pay extra?

 - Will your child be without calls, text and data for the rest of the month?

 If your child wants or has a smartphone, you might consider turning off the mobile data until your child is older and you’re confident they’re a responsible digital citizen.
 If you turn off mobile data, your child can only go online when there’s wi-fi access.
 This can help your child learn thrifty phone habits and avoid using the phone without thinking.

 With a prepaid plan you pay a monthly fee up front.
 This gives you a set amount of phone calls, texts and data per month.
 These plans might include unlimited calls and texts but not unlimited data.